sageXsane/alx-low_level_programming/0x01-variables_if_else_while/README.md

-task 6: program that prints all single digit numbers of base 10 starting from 0, without using char variables task 7: prints the lowercase alphabet in reverse task 8: prints all the numbers of base 16 in lowercase task 5: prints all possible combinations of single-digit numbers separated by comma and space
+task 6: program that prints all single digit numbers of base 10 starting from 0, without using char variables task 7: prints the lowercase alphabet in reverse task 8: prints all the numbers of base 16 in lowercase task 9: prints all possible combinations of single-digit numbers separated by comma and space

-As well as three advance tasks: task 10 task 11 task 12
+As well as three advance tasks: task 10: print all different ccombos of two-digit numbers separated by comma and space task 11: prints all possible different combinations of three digits task 12: prints all possible combinations of two two-digit numbers